 This article originally appeared on VICE Poland

 After the 2011 general election in Poland, Anna Grodzka became the first openly transgender MP in the country's history.
-As expected in a place as conservative as Poland, her election cause quite a stir – with both the local media as well as her opponents focusing on her gender identity instead of her political agenda.
+As expected in a place as conservative as Poland, her election caused quite a stir, with both the local media as well as her opponents focusing on her gender identity instead of her political agenda.

 Are you prepared to be the president of Poland?
-Are you willing to represent all of us Poles – including the guys with the swastika tattoos?
+Are you willing to represent all Poles—including the guys with the swastika tattoos?

-What is the ideal that Poland is in need of at the moment, then?
+What is the ideal that Poland is in need of at the moment?